Host your website

 Adding the domain to MaadiX

-At this point you have to assign as webmaster the regular account created previously, select it from the drop-down menu.
+To add your domain or subdomain, go to the Control Panel, to the ‘Domains’ > ‘Add a new domain’ section, and assign the regular account created previously as webmaster, selecting it from the drop-down menu.
 You can edit it later if you need to.

 In addition, when a domain is added to the Control Panel, the /var/www/html/example.com directory is created on the server, even if the web server is still disabled (that is, the Apache virtual host and Let’s Encrypt certificates have not yet been created).
 This is useful for planning migrations and uploading the files that compose the web before changing the DNS.